-How are the brightest thinkers and top advertising minds in Canada thinking about online video?
+How do key thinkers and advertising minds in Canada think about online video?
 In part one of our series, we sat down with Cossette’s Peter Ignazi and Lisa Hart for an illuminating talk about strategy and storytelling.

 Chief Creative Officer Peter Ignazi and Director of Strategy Lisa Hart are two of the forces behind Cossette’s recent award-winning campaigns, including “Sick Kids VS,” “Bring Back the Bees” for Honey Nut Cheerios, and “Ice in Our Veins” to promote Team Canada in Rio.

 Both Ignazi and Hart have fresh perspectives on how to work with brands to deliver big impact with digital video.
 Hosted by Adam Green, Google Canada’s creative agency lead, this Q&A tackles the challenges and opportunities of digital video in Canada, how they are adapting their planning processes, and the tools they use to educate and inspire their clients.

 Green: What differences do you see between TV and online video?